Czechs: History

 The 18th and 19th century is characterized by the Czech National Revival, focusing to revive Czech culture and national identity.

 Since the turn of the 20th century, Chicago is the city with the third largest Czech population, after Prague and Vienna.

 During World War I, Czechoslovak Legions fought in France, Italy and Russia against the Central Powers.
 In 1918 the independent state of Czechoslovakia was proclaimed.
 Czechs formed the leading class in the new state emerging from the remnants of the Austrian-Hungarian Monarchy.

 After 1933, Czechoslovakia remained the only democracy in central and eastern Europe.
 However, in 1938 the Munich Agreement severed the Sudetenland, with a considerable Czech minority, from Czechoslovakia, and in 1939 the German Nazi regime established the Protectorate of Bohemia and Moravia for Resttschechei (the rump Czech state).
 Emil Hácha became president of the protectorate under Nazi domination, which only allowed pro-Nazi Czech associations and tended to stress ties of the Czechs with the Bohemian Germans and other parts of the German people, in order to facilitate assimilation by Germanization.
 In Lidice, Ležáky and Javoříčko the Nazi authorities committed war crimes against the local Czech population.
 On 2 May 1945, the Prague Uprising reached its peak, supported by the Russian Liberation Army.
 The post-war expulsion of Germans from Czechoslovakia and the immediate reprisals against Germans and Nazi collaborators by Czech resistance and the Czechoslovak state authorities, made Czechs—especially in the early 1950s—settle alongside Slovaks and Romani people in the former lands of the Sudeten Germans, who had been deported to East Germany, West Germany and Austria according to the Potsdam Conference and Yalta Conference.

 The Warsaw Pact invasion of Czechoslovakia in 1968 was followed by a wave of emigration, unseen before and stopped shortly after in 1969 (estimate: 70,000 immediately, 300,000 in total), typically of highly qualified people.

 Tens of thousands of Czechs had repatriated from Volhynia and Banat after World War II.
 Since the 1990s, the Czech Republic has been working to repatriate Romania and Kazakhstan's ethnic Czechs.

-Following the Czech Republic's entry into the European Union in May 2004, Czechs gradually gained the right to work in EU countries without a work permit.